extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 Notice that the duration of the individual notes gets shorter, so that the overall loop takes the same length of time.
-Previously, the loop length was 2 beats and there were 4 values in the list, so each note was 2 divided by 4 = 1/2 a beat long (i.e. a quaver).
+Previously, the loop length was 2 beats and there were 4 values in the list, so each note was 2 divided by 4 = 1/2 a beat long (i.e. a quaver or eighth note).
 Now there are four numbers in the list, so that's 6 notes over 2 beats.
 The list goes through a full "loop" in the same amount of time, so each note must be shorter.

 To achieve the opposite---notes are the same length as before, but the total length of the loop is longer---we need to update the total length argument (the